Ask the Experts

 Our doctors will review your Radiology studies and Medical History to determine if you are a candidate for our procedures.
 This is followed by a formal patient consultation.

-Is anything else added to the stem cells before you inject them?
+Is anything else added to the regenerative cells before you inject them?

-Apart from using your own Stem Cells, we also add natural growth factors to help the Stem Cells succeed.
+Apart from using your own Regenerative Cells, we also add natural growth factors to help the Regenerative Cells succeed.

 Do I need an anesthetic for my procedure?